Transuranic waste containers are loaded for shipment to WIPP. Photo Courtesy LANL

 Chandler asked how many shipments have made their way from Idaho National Laboratory to WIPP since January.
 Hoffman did not know offhand but Stringer said she monitors the schedule of shipments and that roughly two to three shipments each week are scheduled on average.

-“I frankly find that unacceptable,” Chandler said, referring to the disparity in the number of shipments accepted from WIPP in comparison to the few accepted from LANL this year.
+“I frankly find that unacceptable,” Chandler said, referring to the disparity in the number of shipments accepted by WIPP in comparison to the few accepted from LANL this year.
 She noted that LANL not only has legacy waste to be shipped but also waste that is continually being generated.
 She asked Hoffman how much waste is accumulated as a result of ongoing operations and Hoffman declined to speak of the volume being generated by DOE/NNSA, noting only that NNSA and EM are partnering to optimize the shipments they are allotted.

 Chandler asked how NMED is going to push DOE and EM to accelerate cleanup.
 Stringer said the state has a multi-pronged strategy and is taking every avenue it can to expedite the cleanup in many ways.